cmu-sei/pharos/share/prolog/oorules/README.md

 explicitly about the manual OOAnalyzer process documented above), we should say a few words about the rules themselves.

-The `facts.P` file documents the facts generated during step two.
-The `results.P` file documents the results generated in step three.
-The `oojson.P` file implements the JSON generation that occurs in step four.
+The `facts.pl` file documents the facts generated during step two.
+The `results.pl` file documents the results generated in step three.
+The `oojson.pl` file implements the JSON generation that occurs in step four.
 The remaining files implement the Prolog reasoning in step three.

-The `rules.P` file implements the "forward" reasoning rules that reach direct conclusions from existing facts about the input program.
+The `rules.pl` file implements the "forward" reasoning rules that reach direct conclusions from existing facts about the input program.
 This file is likely to be the most interesting to people wanting to learn more about step three.
-The `guess.P` file implements the "guesses" that drive learning in the latter part of step three.
-The `insanity.P` file implements consistency checks that determine whether a guess was consistent with the other facts.
-The `forward.P` and `trigger.P` files implement logic related to improving performance of the Prolog phase by deferring the re-computation of certain conclusions.
-The `final.P` file handles final reporting, and the remaining files will mostly make sense in context once those parts of the system are better understood.
+The `guess.pl` file implements the "guesses" that drive learning in the latter part of step three.
+The `insanity.pl` file implements consistency checks that determine whether a guess was consistent with the other facts.
+The `forward.pl` and `trigger.pl` files implement logic related to improving performance of the Prolog phase by deferring the re-computation of certain conclusions.
+The `final.pl` file handles final reporting, and the remaining files will mostly make sense in context once those parts of the system are better understood.